juand-r/naacl-2019-notes/README.md

 - what are the dimensions?
 - where was this manufactured?

-There is a tradeoff between being vauge & correct, and being precise and wrong.
+There is a tradeoff between being vague & correct, and being precise and wrong.

 This is also a common problem in dialogue generation.